 - Pine needle tea can be made from the green needles.
 It is rich in vitamins A and C.

 - Green pine boughs are perfect for making shelter roofs, insulation, and beds.

 - Candles and epoxy can be made from White Pine resin.
 Resin can also be used to waterproof containers or boats.

-- Surface layer roots are pliable and strong cordage.
+- Surface layer root growth (root system) is pliable and strong cordage.